imazen/resizer/plugins/ImageResizer.Plugins.HybridCache/README_HYBRIDCACHE.md

 This plugin is suggested for all ImageResizer installations.
 It caches image processing requests as static files and is essential for consistent low-latency responses and scalability.

+HybridCache is our 7th-generation disk caching engine based on 13 years of large-scale production deployments.

-HybridCache offers accurately bounded disk usage, capable of storing mime-type metadata when needed, and utilizing a sharded write-ahead-log for scalability.
+HybridCache offers accurately bounded disk usage, can store mime-type metadata when needed, and uses a sharded, asynchronous write-ahead-log for scalability.
 Cache entries are written as separate files to improve OS level performance.

 This plugin only works with the URL API, not the managed API.